Hazrat Khawaja Muhammad Zaman QS (1st Pir of Luari Sharif)

 Hazrat Khwaja Muhammad Zaman (Q) (second) (3rd Pir of Luari Sharif)

-Hazrat Ghaus-e-Alam Khwaja Muhammad Zaman (Q) is known as Hazrat Ghaus-e-Alam.
+Hazrat Khwaja Muhammad Zaman (Q) is known as Hazrat Ghaus-e-Alam.
 He was the eldest son of Hazrat Mehboob-us-Samad (Q).
 He was born in Ramazan, 1199 AH or July 1785 AD.
 He was the namesake of his grand father, but the people who had seen Hazrat Sultan-ul-Oliya Khwaja Muhammad Zaman (Q) used to say that it was not the name, which was common among them but also the same features and same habits.

 Hazrat Ghaus-e-Alam (Q) passed away on Safar 17, 1247 AH or July 28, 1831 AD.
 He was laid to rest in the Shrine of

-Hazrat Shah Madani Khwaja Muhammad Hassan (Q) was born on Muharram 1, 1235 AH or October 24, 1819 AD.
+Hazrat Khwaja Muhammad Hassan (Shah Madani) (Q) was born on Muharram 1, 1235 AH or October 24, 1819 AD.
 In 1247 AH when he became the fourth Sajjadah Nashin of Dargah Luari Sharif, he was only 12 years old.
 His hostile uncles were out to pose a great threat to his life and the sanctity and dignity of the religious institution, he headed.
 He courageously faced all the odds and maintained the sanctity of Luari Sharif.

 He was very fond of performing Hajj and true lover of Holy Prophet Hazrat Muhammad (PBUH).
 During his life time he performed Hajj six times.
 He passed away in Madina Munnawara, while on his sixth pilgrimage on Safar 7, 1298 AH or January 9, 1881.
 He was laid to rest in Janat-ul-Baqee, Madina Munnawara.